 Richard S. Caliguiri City of Pittsburgh Great Race Supports Amyloidosis Research and Advocacy

-Each year The Great Race donates a portion of the proceeds to the Richard S. Caliguiri Amyloidosis Fund, a charitable organization dedicated to supporting research.
+Each year The Great Race donates $1 from every Great Race and Junior Great Race registration to the Richard S. Caliguiri Amyloidosis Fund, a fund held by the Pittsburgh Foundation that is dedicated to supporting medical research.

-The foundation’s mission is to increase education and awareness of amyloidosis within the community, leading to earlier diagnosis and improved treatment.
-For more information, call 1-877-AMYLOID (269-5643).
+The Amyloidosis Foundation’s mission is to increase education and awareness of amyloidosis within the community leading to earlier diagnosis and improved treatment.